Andrea del Sarto: Madonna of the Harpies

 The Madonna of the Harpies is a depiction of the Virgin and Child on a pedestal, flanked by two saints (Bonaventure or Francis and John the Evangelist), and at her feet, two cherubs.
 The pedestal is decorated with a relief depicting some feminine figures interpreted as harpies and thus gave rise, in English, to the name of the painting.
 Originally completed in 1517 for the convent of San Francesco dei Macci, the altarpiece now resides in the Uffizi.
 In an Italy crowded with Madonnas, it would be easy to overlook this work; however, this commonly copied scheme also lends itself to comparison of his style with that of his contemporaries.
 The figures have a Leonardo-like aura, and the stable pyramid of their composition provides a unified structure.
 In some ways, his rigid adherence is more classical than Leonardo's but less so than Fra Bartolomeo's representations of the Holy Family.

+The altarpiece later entered the repertory of nineteenth-century reproductive engraving.
+Antonio Piccinni completed a preparatory drawing after it in 1878; following a competition held by the Regia Calcografia in 1884, Francesco Di Bartolo translated Piccinni's drawing into a burin engraving, published in 1889.
+The print reinterprets the monumental structure and tonal values of Andrea del Sarto's painting through the engraved treatment of flesh, drapery and architectural space.